legrosmanu/rest-api-squeezebox/README.md

 ```

 ### PATCH /players/{uuid}
-PATCH /players/{uuid} to only change the value of play_state for a player object.
+Actually, you just can change the value of play_state and the inde_on_playlist of the song_currently_played object.
 So the body of the request has to be something like :
 ```
 {
-	"play_state": "play" // can be play, pause or stop
+	"play_state": "play", // can be play, pause or stop "song_currently_played" : {
+        "index_in_playlist" : 4
     }
+}
 ```
 If you change the value of play_state of you player, it will play or stop the music on your player.
+Notice that it's possible to change the song played for the next in playlist, if you send "+1" for song_currently_played.index_in_playlist.

 ### PATCH /players/{uuid}/mixer
 PATCH /players/{uuid}/mixer is to patch the mixer :-).
 So you can use it to turn on or off your player, or change volume, bass and treble.
 For example, if you want turn off your player, you can send :